Mjz86/c_colon/mcc.md

-iovaluexpr T&:
+`iovaluexpr T&`:

-a typical l-value reference like `inout` , this is the awnser to `inout` like semantics without the intent to steal.
+a typical l-value reference like `inout` , this is the answer to `inout` like semantics without the intent to steal.

-its like `inout`,for passing around T without potentially changing the adresss of T , unlike `inout`.
+its like `inout`,for passing around T without potentially changing the address of T , unlike `inout`.

-if a function throws by exception,  this value is considered dropped/uninitilized if T is mutable .
+if a function throws by exception,  this value is considered dropped/uninitialized if T is mutable .

 however if returned,  this value would still be considered in its lifetime.